shlin168/airflow-deployment/README.md

 ```
 ssh -T git@github.com
 ```

+### [Opt] Install NPM if building airflow from source
+If deploying airflow with `--install-from-source` flag, make sure that there's `npm` installed in your environment.

 ### PreDeploy in MacOS
 1. The deployment script use getopts which follows gnu-getopt.
 To let it works in MacOS, we need to install `gnu-getopt`.